What Is Breast Augmentation?

 Is Breast Augmentation Safe?

-St. Francis Hospital in Midlothian, Virginia or St. Mary’s Hospital in Richmond in a fully accredited operating room.
+Dr. Zemmel takes every precaution to ensure your breast augmentation is performed in the safest manner possible with minimal risk of complications.
+He performs all surgery in St. Francis Hospital in Midlothian, Virginia or St. Mary’s Hospital in Richmond in a fully accredited operating room.
 Your anesthetic will be administered by Board Certified Anesthesiologists and Board Certified Registered Nurse Anesthetists.
 He believes that in addition to providing you the most reliable surgical procedure possible, your safety is of paramount importance.
 Dr. Zemmel believes that surgeries performed in these settings are safest with the lowest possible complication rates.
 Dr. Zemmel believes that the extra margin of safety provided in the hospital setting allows his patients to have greater confidence in the procedure and greater peace of mind.
 The safety precautions taken by Dr. Zemmel and his team exceed those typically provided in an office-based operating room.
 In addition to the natural-looking results he has helped many women achieve, Dr. Zemmel’s extremely low complication rate is why many patients choose him as their breast augmentation surgeon.

 Should a rare complication does occur, our team has the full resources of the hospital setting with various medical specialties available to assist in treatment.